BendingSpoons/katana-swift/README.md

 #### Dependencies

 The side effect example leverages an `APIManager` method.
 The `Side Effect` can get the `APIManager` by using the `dependencies` parameter of the context.
 The `dependencies container` is the Katana way of doing dependency injection.
 We test our side effects, and because of this we need to get rid of singletons or other bad pratices that prevent us from writing tests.
-Create a dependency container is very easy: just create a class that conforms to the `SideEffectDependencyContainer` protocol, make the store generic to it, and use it in the side effect.
+Creating a dependency container is very easy: just create a class that conforms to the `SideEffectDependencyContainer` protocol, make the store generic to it, and use it in the side effect.

 ```swift
 final class AppDependencies: SideEffectDependencyContainer {